sentientazure/superblogdocs/05_list_and_detail_pages/01_python_4_queryset_basics.md

 Article object (4)
 ```

 That's the same list we saw in the admin site.
 Now, these prints aren't really telling us anything useful about the article.
 We don't know which article in this printed list is which article we created in the admin site.
 We can print a certain attribute of each article, for example the title.
+To access the `title` attribute of the `article` object we use the dot notation.
 Let's write the for-loop again, but this time print out the *title*s of the articles:

 ```bash
 >>> for article in articles: